-The Caribbean is such an alluring place that it hardly seems possible to single out any destination for its visual appeal.
+The Caribbean is such an alluring place that it hardly seems possible to single out any one destination for its visual appeal.
 And yet, some places make an especially memorable first impression when your cruise ship arrives.
-These island ports do just that, capturing travelers with their rich mix of architecture, culture, and natural beauty.
+These islands do just that, captivating travelers with their rich mix of architecture, culture and natural beauty.

-It doesn’t take long to see why St. George’s is considered one of the most photogenic locales in the Caribbean: ships are greeted with pristine white colonial buildings with red rooftops, and rolling green mountains behind them.
-Yachts and small boats lounge in the midnight blue water, and tropical birds and rare flowers fill the Grand Etang Forest Reserve and Lake, an extinct volcano.
+It doesn’t take long to see why St. George’s is considered one of the most photogenic locales in the Caribbean: ships are greeted with pristine, white colonial buildings with red rooftops, and rolling green mountains behind them.
+While yachts and small boats lounge in the midnight blue water, tropical birds and rare flowers fill the Grand Etang National Park and Forest Reserve, which includes a lake in an extinct volcano.
 If the sights don’t wow your senses enough, the aroma will: Grenada is a leading source of nutmeg, cloves, ginger, cinnamon and cocoa, and is filled with spice trees.

-The view when you arrive in Castries is nothing short of dramatic: the famous twin peaks of the Pitons mountains surrounded by unspoiled rainforest and palm-fringed beaches.
-You can hike the Pitons—which top out at 2,000 feet—tour the banana valleys below, and visit the local fishing villages while you’re here.
+The view when you arrive in Castries is nothing short of dramatic: the famous twin peaks of the Pitons, two towering volcanic spires, surrounded by unspoiled rainforest and palm-fringed beaches.
+You can hike the Pitons—which stand at more than 2,600 feet—tour the banana valleys below, and visit the local fishing villages while you’re here.
 In town, shopping is the name of the game, with steep deals on luxury goods at the Spanish-style complex of Pointe Seraphine.

 Honduras doesn’t get the same foot traffic as some of its Caribbean neighbors, so the magic in this southerly destination is its simple, untamed beauty—it’s a mecca for divers and snorkelers.
 This port does have some restaurants and shops, but what you’ll see most clearly when you arrive are the clear waters that house incredible coral reefs, lots of palm trees, and, because of its abundance of fish, the largest fleet of fishing boats in the western Caribbean.

-Made up your mind of where you want to go?
+Made up your mind about where you want to go?
 Then head right this way.